kyratrades/kyratrades.github.io/docs/videos/musicals.md

 ## Elaine Stritch: At Liberty

+#### Elaine Stritch: At Liberty - Broadway - April 10, 2002
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD` `2.71 GB`

+CAST
+: Elaine Stritch

+NOTES
+: A great copy of the show's original Broadway run.
+Audio is good and video maintains a nice mid show/close up throughout.

 #### Elaine Stritch: At Liberty - West End - May 29, 2004
 {: .no_toc .d-inline-block }